os2display/display-api-service/README.md

 docker compose exec phpfpm bin/console app:user:add
 ```

-You can now obtain a token by sending af `POST` request to the
+You can now obtain a token by sending a `POST` request to the
 `/authentication/token` endpoint:

 ```curl